NickDubelman/azamat/docs.md

 ## View Struct

 Azamat includes a `View` struct that is similar to its `Table` struct.
-Despite its name, `azamat.View` does not refer specifically to [SQL "views"](https://www.w3schools.com/sql/sql_view.asp), but it is a very similar concept.
+If you are familiar with [SQL "views"](https://www.w3schools.com/sql/sql_view.asp), azamat's `View` is very similar.

-A SQL view is essentially a "virtual" table: it is a dynamic query where the result set can be queried like a table.
+A SQL view is a dynamic query where the result set can be queried like a table.
 For example, you might represent a commonly-used join as a view so that you can just query the view, instead of always having to write the join.

 Azamat's `View` is intended to fulfill the same purpose.
 A `View` is only for querying, so it doesn't have `Insert()`, `Update()`, or `Delete()`.
 Like `Table`, it can be used to build custom queries with `Select()`, and it also has `GetAll`, `GetByID`, and `GetByIDs`.